ZeynepKURI/Classifying-fish/README.md

 The data splitting was accomplished using the `train_test_split` function, ensuring a balanced selection of data points in each set.

+## Data Augmentation

+To enhance the model's generalization capability and improve performance, various data augmentation techniques were applied to the training dataset.
+These techniques are as follows:

+1. **Rescale**:
+   - `rescale=1/255`: Scales the pixel values of the images from a range of 0-255 to a range of 0-1, normalizing the input data.

+2. **Rotation Range**:
+   - `rotation_range=40`: Randomly rotates the images by an angle between 0 and 40 degrees, introducing variability in the training data.

+3. **Width Shift Range**:
+   - `width_shift_range=0.2`: Randomly shifts the images along the width by up to 20%, allowing the model to learn from different horizontal positions of the objects.

+4. **Height Shift Range**:
+   - `height_shift_range=0.2`: Randomly shifts the images along the height by up to 20%, enabling the model to handle vertical displacements.

+5. **Shear Range**:
+   - `shear_range=0.2`: Applies random shear transformations to the images, altering their shape and perspective.

+6. **Zoom Range**:
+   - `zoom_range=0.2`: Randomly zooms in or out on the images by up to 20%, creating variations in the scale of the fish.

+7. **Horizontal Flip**:
+   - `horizontal_flip=True`: Randomly flips the images horizontally, enhancing the diversity of the training set by reflecting the images.

+These augmentation techniques were essential in preventing overfitting and improving the model's ability to generalize to new, unseen data.

 2. **Model Architecture**:
    - A CNN architecture was designed to extract relevant features from images.
    - The model architecture consists of the following components: